 - The algorithm (or ranking formula) determines the relevancy of sites that the search engine finds.
 When a user searches for something, the algorithm sifts through the index and decides what content is most useful for the user’s search query

-The algorithm decides what pages on the web to show.
-There is no way to know exactly what determines this as there are hundreds of factors that are forever changing.
-When someone performs a search on Google, the search query is run against the database to look for similar content and the best results get shown on the SERPs.
+When someone performs a search on Google, the search query is run against the index to look for related content and the best results get shown on the SERPs.

-SEO is really all about writing and sharing great original content and optimising that content using relevant keywords.
+SEO is really all about creating great original content and optimising that content using relevant keywords.
 The goal is that you’re writing specifically for humans, but in a way that search engines will have an easier time indexing it.
-And the reason you want search engines to index it is so that people can find it!

 SEO Ranking Factors